MovingBlocks/TerasologyLauncher/README.md

 | `gradlew tasks`         | _Display other available build script tasks._                                            |
 | `gradlew idea`          | _Generate IntelliJ IDEA project files._                                                  |

-If you have implemented a cool feature or fixed a bug send us a *pull request*!
+If you have implemented a cool feature or fixed a bug send us a _pull request_!
-Submissions must be licensed under the [Apache License, Version 2.0][apache license].
+Submissions must be licensed under [Apache License, Version 2.0][license].

 See also [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Acknowledgements